Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Evaluation

 \mypara{Longest Common Subsequence (LCS)} We begin by measuring the longest common subsequence of words between the generated data and the ground truth data, which the model is assumed to memorize.
 A higher LCS indicates a greater degree of memorization by the model.

-\mypara{Edit Distance (ED)} Next, we assess the edit distance using the Levenshtein distance, calculated based on words rather than characters.
+\mypara{Edit Distance (ED)} Next, we assess the edit distance using the Levenshtein distance, calculated based on words.
 A lower ED suggests a higher level of memorization by the model.
 For both LCS and ED, we ignore differences in capitalization.

 \mypara{ROUGE-2 Score (ROUGE-2)} Lastly, we compute the ROUGE-2 score, which evaluates the overlap between bigrams in the generated data and the ground truth data.
 This metric provides another perspective on the model's ability to replicate the training data.